immersive-web/webxr-ar-module/explainer.md

     });
 ```

 Some experiences that use a `stage` frame of reference may assume that the user will be sitting, kneeling, or assuming some pose other than standing for the majority of the experience, such as a racing game or a meditation application.
-To accomodate these types of non-standing `stage` experiences a preferred height can also be provided to the `requestFrameOfReference()` options dictionary via the `stageEmulationHeight` option, given in meters.
+To accommodate these types of non-standing `stage` experiences a preferred height can also be provided to the `requestFrameOfReference()` options dictionary via the `stageEmulationHeight` option, given in meters.
 When `stageEmulationHeight` is not `0` it must be used in favor of UA provided default values while emulating.

 ```js
 // Get a stage frame of reference, emulating one defaulting to 1.2 meters high